9ducanh9/9ducanh9/README.md

 > Context quality > context quantity.

-I like starting from business context first, then shaping the system around data, boundaries, and deployment reality.
+I like starting from the business context first, then shaping the system around data, boundaries, and deployment reality.

 Small decisions matter: naming, data flow, failure states, documentation, and the way a feature maps back to the real problem.